htpcstation/htpcstation/README.md

 As you can probably tell by looking at the code, I leveraged AI coding assistants to help build HTPC Station.
 I have nearly a decade of systems engineering experience, but I am not a full-stack developer by trade.
 That being said, the scope of this project balooned pretty quickly, and was by no means a small effort to get it to its current state.

-This builds on the work of many excellent projects, either by directly implenting or by taking inspiration from: Qt and PySide6, RetroArch, Steam, Moonlight, Plex, MPV, Brave/Chromium, Pegasus, ES-DE, Batocera, and others.
+This builds on the work of many excellent projects, either by directly implenting or by taking inspiration from: Qt and PySide6, RetroArch, Steam, Moonlight, Plex, MPV, Brave/Chromium, Pegasus, ES-DE, Batocera, Knulli, and others.
 Thank you to all the developers and communities behind these tools.

 ---